amanverma123-prog/DSA_by-Aman/Stack & Queue/README.md

 - Using mathematical encoding and decoding to store previous minimum values
 - Understanding integer overflow handling using **`long long`**
 - Stack operations: `push()`, `pop()`, `top()`, `getMin()`, and `empty()`
+- Understanding the Monotonic Decreasing Stack pattern
+- Finding the Next Greater Element in linear time
+- Traversing arrays from right to left for preprocessing
+- Using `unordered_map` to answer multiple queries in O(1)
+- Combining Stack and Hash Map for optimized solutions

 ### Queue